tgaborit/C-atan/README.md

 # Catane

-Ce projet consiste en l'adaptation vidéoludique du jeu de plateau Les Colons de Catane.
-Chaque joueur joue à tour de rôle sur une même machine.
+This project consists in the videogame adaptation of the board game Les Colons de Catane.
+Each player takes turns on the same computer.

 ![screenshot](documents/screenshot.png)